-This method advocates the teaching of grammar not by rules but by usages.
-By continuous practice of using words while speaking, reading and writing, grammar can be learnt.
-This method proves useful at the early stage when pupils are taught orally.
-According to Suri and Bhardwaj,
+In Formal Method: This method advocates the teaching of grammar not by rules but by usages.
+By continues practice of using words while speaking, reading and writing, grammar can be learnt.
+This method proves useful at the early stage when pupils are taught orally, According to Suri and Bhardwaj,

-'The informal method is a necessity in the early stages when the pupils have not mastered enough vocabulary and are yet baffling with speech.'
+"The informal method is a necessity in the early stages when the pupil have not mastered enough vocabulary and are yet baffling with speech."